Liberal Arts Curriculum Requirements

 If matriculated students request and are granted an official leave of absence of up to three calendar years, they are not required to reapply for matriculation when they re-enroll at Cedar Crest.
 Students who re-enter the College after a leave of absence greater than three years, an unofficial withdrawal, or any absence not formally approved, as described above, must meet the general liberal arts requirements and major requirements in effect at the time of their re-enrollment in order to graduate.

 Official Withdrawal from Cedar Crest: In order to withdraw officially from Cedar Crest College, students must submit the withdrawal application on My Cedar Crest.
 Official withdrawal prior to the official deadline for course withdrawal will result in all coursework in progress being graded W (not computed into average).
-Withdrawal after the official deadline for course withdrawal requires completion of the process for administrative withdrawal.
+Withdrawal after the official deadline for course withdrawal requires completion of the process for late withdrawal.
 Unofficial withdrawal from the College at any time may result in all coursework in progress being graded F. If the student re-enters the College to continue the major after a withdrawal, the student will graduate according to general education requirements and major requirements in effect at the time of re-enrollment.

 Re-admission Policy: Students who apply for readmission to Cedar Crest College after a separation of at least five years may elect, upon readmission, to retain all of their prior grades or to begin their academic career anew, retaining none of their prior grades.